omegasenior/topbiketoursportugal/content/tours/vicentine-cost-algarve-bike-tour.md

 * Mostly flat.
 Some short and steep climbs, especially in the last day.
 * 40 % secondary paved roads with low traffic, 40% dirt roads near the ocean and agricultural farms.
+* 3628 meters ascent and 3637 meters descent

 **Intinerary:**\
 \